NeuroFlame/nfc-single-round-ridge-regression-freesurfer/DEV_CHECKLIST.md

 To gain approval from the development team, ensure the computation module meets the following technical requirements.

 ## **Successful Execution**
-- [ ] The module runs successfully with **three or more sites** on the public platform using the provided test data.
+- [x] The module runs successfully with **three or more sites** on the public platform using the provided test data.
-  - Needs testing by dev team
+  - Successful run with 4 sites 2025-03-25

 ## **Computation Description Document**
 Provide a clear and comprehensive document covering the following: